Dutch Oven Baked Risotto

 - Add the lemon juice, lemon zest, and asparagus and serve immediately.

-If you’re reheating this risotto, you can either heat it in the Dutch oven or transfer it to a microwave-safe bowl and reheat.
-You may need to add a splash of broth to return it to a creamy consistency.
+If you’re reheating this risotto, you can either heat it in the Dutch oven on the stovetop or transfer it to a microwave-safe bowl and reheat it in the microwave.
+Since risotto can thicken once it’s cooled, you may need to add a splash of broth to return it to a creamy consistency.

 What’s your favorite comfort food recipe?